 Business Administration Online at MCI is perfect if you have to combine work, education and free time as flexibly as possible.
 Thanks to the blended learning concept, you can participate in the online lectures when you are on business trips or on vacation.

-Patrick Saller, Student Business Administration online
+Patrick Saller, Graduate Business Administration online

 Business Administration Online made it possible for me to study.
 I can study no matter where I am at the moment.
 I can immediately apply what I have learned and, in return, bring my professional experience into my studies.